zwindler/redalert/README.md

 To customize it, you can either :

-* override the whole `config.py` configuration file coming with the repo, by modifying it or with a docker mount over the file (if you chose Docker to run it).
+* override the whole `config.py` configuration file coming with the repo by modifying it
-* use the `custom_config.py` file to override only the default values you want.
+* or with a docker mount over the file (if you chose Docker to run it)

 ```bash
 docker run -it -e SLACK_BOT_TOKEN=xoxb-your-own-slack-bot-token -v custom_config.py:/home/redalert/custom_config.py zwindler/redalert